ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Batch Fitness Calculation

-In [PyGAD 2.19.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-19-0), a new optional parameter called `fitness_batch_size` is supported.
-A new optional parameter called `fitness_batch_size` is supported to calculate the fitness function in batches.
+In [PyGAD 2.19.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-19-0), a new optional parameter called `fitness_batch_size` is supported to calculate the fitness function in batches.
 Thanks to [Linan Qiu](https://github.com/linanqiu) for opening the [GitHub issue #136](https://github.com/ahmedfgad/GeneticAlgorithmPython/issues/136).

 Its values can be: